A-SunsetMkt-Forks/WebRTC-Leak-Prevent/README.md

 WebRTC Leak Prevent does not collect any user data.

-The extension is hosted entirely on GitHub, the Chrome Web Store, and Opera Addons.
+The extension is hosted entirely on GitHub and the Chrome Web Store.
 These services may independently collect user data.

 #### License